 - 2 large carrots (peeled and coarsely grated)

 - 1 large leek (white and part of the green end, rinsed of all grit and sliced)

 - 4 tablespoons tomato paste (or more to taste)

 Rinse and pat fish fillet dry.
 Season with salt and pepper.
 Dredge in flour and sauté in oil until golden brown and cooked through.
 Remove from pan and drain on paper towels.
 Set aside.

 Meanwhile, heat a large skillet over medium and add 2 tablespoons oil.
 Add carrots, celery, parsnip, and leek and sauté until vegetables have collapsed, stirring frequently.
-Add allspice, bay leaf and tomato paste.
+Add allspice, bay leaf, and tomato paste.
 Mix well and simmer until vegetables are tender, stirring occasionally, and most of the liquid has evaporated.
 Remove the bay leaf and allspice.
 Season to taste with salt and pepper.

 Place 1/3 of the tomato-vegetable mixture on a serving platter.
 Lay the fried fish on top.
-Cover completely with remaining tomato-vegetable mixture.
+Cover completely with the remaining tomato-vegetable mixture.
 Serve hot or cold.